 The event was made possible through the guidance, sponsorship and support from the Council, GFCA, Guam Visitors Bureau, Mayor's Council of Guam, Guam Hotel & Restaurant Association, Farmer's Cooperative Association of Guam, Pacific Daily News, Ambros, SPPC, BankPacific and other government and private sector partners.
-Left: The night before the Festival, Selina Onedera Salas, Ewy Taitano and Mariana Guzman joined others to weave and stuff 500 katupat (rice baskets) for the CHåhan.
-Photos by Eric Woo her copy of the 2011 Chamorro Lunar Calendar from Council staff Sylvia Spalding and Charles Kaaiai.
-Below: Simon Sanchez High School honors marine biology during the ceremonial procession from the CHåhan (traditional underground cooking pit) to the feast tables.

-Left: US Rep. Madeleine Bordallo of Guam picked up
+Left: US Rep. Madeleine Bordallo of Guam picked up her copy of the 2011 Chamorro Lunar Calendar from Council staff Sylvia Spalding and Charles Kaaiai.